Why are people drawn to Jetty Fishing or Pier Fishing?

 - The preferred option is to drop into Tackle Land and let us show you from start to finish the easy way to rig up, we can answer your questions at the same time.

-One of the most important tools I carry is a pair of Long-nose Pliers, this is the best tool for removing hooks that are just inside the mouth.
+One of the most important tools I carry when jetty fishing is a pair of Long-nose Pliers, this is the best tool for removing hooks that are just inside the mouth.
 Also when you land a fish like the Happy Moment, Large Sea Toad or the Striped Scat you will want to keep your finger as far away from them as possible.

 Fish Grips or Lip Grip are a great tool to have as well, they allow you to handle a fish and reducing the risk of getting spiked.
 If you have kids and they are a bit nervous about picking up a fish for a photo, lip grips are the way.